feliciaschulz/MastersThesisProject/README.md

 Run the script either line-by-line in RStudio or source it (top right corner button in RStudio).
 If you want to change the input image, change the string assigned to the variable "my_img" below.

 #### Input:
-- Data frame with cells in rows, biomarker intensity data in columns, two columns for x and y coordinates (X_coord, Y_coord), area of cell (area) from folder "../00_Data/IntensitiesCelltypes/"
+- Data frames with cells in rows, biomarker intensity data in columns, two columns for x and y coordinates (X_coord, Y_coord), area of cell (area) from folder "../00_Data/IntensityDataFrames/".
+One data frame for each marker.
 - Thresholds csv file with biomarkers as rows and threshold minimum values as columns from "../00_Data/Thresholds/"
 - Marker Expression Profiles csv file with cell types as rows, biomarkers as columns and binary values indicating positive or negative expression from "../00_Data/"